damuz91/curso-fundamentos-de-programacion-en-ruby/readme.md

 08. Manipulando Hash - Ejercicios

 ## Módulo 5 - Ciclos y bucles
+01. While
-- While
+02. While - Ejercicios
+03. For
-- For
+04. For - Ejercicioos
+05. Each
-- Each
+06. Each - Ejercicios

 ## Bonus 1 - Programación orientada a objetos
 - Presentación